Realistic assessment of a single gravitational wave source localization taking into account precise pulsar distances with pulsar timing arrays: Conclusions and Discussions

 We also demonstrated that the area and shape of the contours for the GW source localization are strongly influenced by both the geometric configuration of the PTA and the presence of pulsars with precisely measured distances.
 In particular, the localization accuracy improves significantly near well-measured pulsars, with substantial enhancement also observed in the regions between two such pulsars.
 Moreover, we found that slightly better localization accuracy is achieved when the GW source evolves more rapidly.

-There are two major limitations in the current analyses that evaluate parameter estimation capability using the closed-form posterior distribution.
-The first is the assumption that the noise is sufficiently small for the CGW signal to be described by a linearized model, referred to as the high-SNR/LSA approximation, resulting in the posterior distribution with a single peak.
-However, current CGW analyses exhibit multimodal structure in sky location \cite{falxaSearchingContinuousGravitational2023}, which cannot be captured by our approach, while this may not be the case in the SKA era.
-The second limitation is that, although we performed Gaussian integration to obtain the closed-form expression, the parameters of stochastic signals cannot be treated as free parameters.
+One of the limitations of this study is the assumption that the CGW signal can be described by a linearized model under the condition that the SNR is sufficiently high, referred to as the high-SNR/LSA limit.
+However, this assumption does not hold for current PTA observations, which remain in the low-SNR regime.
+Furthermore, recent analyses have shown that the posterior distribution can exhibit a multimodal structure in sky location \cite{falxaSearchingContinuousGravitational2023}, whereas the closed-form posterior distribution is unimodal and therefore cannot capture this feature.

+As shown in Appendix \cref{fig:white_dependency}, for the slow-evolution case, the SNR of the data set is approximately 4 at a 1~$\mu$s noise level (current) and about 40 at a 100~ns noise level (future).
+Therefore, although current observations do not yet achieve a sufficiently high SNR, the high-SNR/LSA limit is expected to be justified in future high-precision PTA observations.

+Another limitation is that, although we performed Gaussian integration to obtain the closed-form expression, the parameters of stochastic signals cannot be treated as free parameters.
 Investigating the behavior of simultaneous parameter estimation of a CGW and stochastic signals remains a subject for future work.
 In particular, understanding the simultaneous parameter estimation of common-spectrum spatially uncorrelated red noise and a CGW, as demonstrated in \cite{milesMeerKATPulsarTiming2025a}, is likely to become increasingly important.
 Recent studies also emphasized the importance of resolving a CGW and the stochastic GW background simultaneously \cite{ferrantiSeparatingDeterministicStochastic2024,furusawaResolvingIndividualSignal2025}.

 We considered a simplified scenario in which the data contain only a continuous-wave signal and white noise.
 To make the analysis more realistic, it will be necessary to account for additional components, such as the timing model, red noise, common red noise, dispersion measure variations, and Solar System ephemeris systematics \cite{falxaSearchingContinuousGravitational2023}.
 It would also be interesting to apply our method to evaluate the posterior distribution for a signal from a eccentric SMBHB that require post-Newtonian correction \cite{susobhananPulsarTimingArray2020,susobhananPostNewtonianaccuratePulsarTiming2023}.